carlislerainey/git-for-political-science/git.md

 There is a button near the top of the interface that allows you to switch from HTTPS to SSH.
 Just click it and GitHub will change its suggestion.

 This will allow you to push to GitHb without providing your username and password.
-If you've set up the remote with the https://... url, then you can change it by simply running the suggested alternative after setting the working directory to the project directory.
+If you've set up the remote with the https://... url, then you can change it by simply removing the current remote by using `git remote rm origin` and then using the suggested alternative.

 For more information, see Karl Broman's [discussion](http://kbroman.github.io/github_tutorial/pages/init.html) of intializing repositories.